Véra Obolensky: Resistance worker

 Jacques Arthuys, founder of the OCM resistance organization which he ran from his home on Avenue Victor Hugo, was helped by Vera Obolensky as his secretary.

 In December 1940, Arthuys combined his group with that of Maxime Blocq-Mascart, which was involved in gathering intelligence and helping prisoners of war escape.

 Obolensky, called Vicky by friends, took control of the movement's central secretariat.

 In the spring of 1941, it became the Organisation civile et militaire (OCM).

 While secretary of the OCM Obolensky also helped Marcel Berthelot gather information for the Centurie network and the Confrérie Notre-Dame (CND) network.

 Arthuys was arrested on 21 December 1941.
 Colonel Alfred Touny took command, and tied the OCM more closely to the military group.

 Obolensky, who knew all the wheels, renewed the main connections with the help of Yvonne Arthuys.

 Obolensky continued in charge of the OCM central secretariat under Colonel Touny.

 She served as the liaison for Blocq-Mascart when he joined the permanent board of the National Council of the Resistance (CNR).

 She provided liaison between members of the group, collected their reports and maintained secret correspondence.

 She never had to write down an address, name or password, and became famous for her amazing memory.

 Obolensky arranged to collect information let slip by German officers who used cocaine and spent their evenings with Spanish dancers.

 The information was then forwarded to London by Colonel Rémy and his CND network.

-According to Arthur Calmette, Obolensky had a lively intelligence, a prodigious memory, an absolute devotion to the cause.
-She was doubly patriotic since she fought for her Russian homeland and for her adopted French homeland.
+According to French physician Arthur Calmette, Obolensky had a lively intelligence, a prodigious memory, and absolute devotion to the cause.
+Therefore Calmette believes that she was doubly patriotic since she fought for her Russian homeland and for her adopted French homeland.

-She had extraordinary ability to adapt, and in the worst circumstances remained cool and hopeful.
+Calmette also describes her extraordinary ability to adapt, remaining cool and hopeful even in the worst circumstances.